-MASKS: My new favorite DIY mask is to mix turmeric powder with honey and milk.
+My new favorite mask is my DIY Turmeric Mask to mix turmeric powder, milk, and honey.
 It addresses acne, wrinkles, rosacea – just about any skin issue you could have.
-Find out how to make it HERE.
 I try to use it about once a week.

-SHRINK PORES & ZAP ZITs: Last but not least, my skin care secret is ice.
+SHRINK PORES & ZAP ZITs: Last but not least, my skincare secret is an ice facial.
 Yes, rubbing ice on your face can shrink pores, wrinkles, reduce acne and give your skin a glow.
-For more information, head here.

 What natural or DIY routine do you use for your skin?
 I’d love to know.